 Several brands now offer individual gluten-free cereal cups (you can find them in your grocery store’s cereal aisle or convenience store’s grab n’ go section).
 Pack a side of fresh berries and all your kiddo will need is to get a carton of milk and a spoon from the cafeteria.
 If you don’t want to spend the money on individual cups, I’ve also used BPA-free locking cereal bowls.
 Just be sure the kids remember to take the bowl out as soon as they get home and rinse it out.
 No one wants a science project growing in their lunchbox…

-Roll-ups are super easy to make and customizable based on your kid's favorite lunch meat.
-All of Boar's Head meats, cheese, hummus, and condiments are gluten-free.
-Black Bear clearly labels their products with a gluten-free logo.
-When in doubt, check the manufacture's website or ask your deli person to see the product label.
-Use brown rice tortillas (I usually get mine from Trader Joe's), coconut wraps (many on the KETO diet are using these), or corn tortillas to wrap up your lunch meat, veggie, and/or cheese combination.
-Keep full size or slice into bite sized rounds.
+Roll-ups are super easy to make and customizable based on your kid’s favorite lunch meat.
+All of Boar’s Head meats, cheese, hummus, and condiments are gluten-free.
+Black Bear clearly labels its products with a gluten-free logo.
+When in doubt, check the manufacturer’s website or ask your deli person to see the product label.
+Use brown rice tortillas (I usually get mine from Trader Joe’s), coconut wraps (many on the KETO diet are using these), or corn tortillas to wrap up your lunch meat, veggie, and/or cheese combination.
+Keep full size or slice into bite-sized rounds.